-Originally from Australia but now living in Bethnal Green, Davenport has been gaining a reputation as a painter of photo realistic style murals and that’s what he’s been doing here.
-The central image of Sylvia in particular is a remarkable likeness taken from a photograph which is over a century old.
+Originally from Australia but now living in Bethnal Green.
+Davenport has been gaining a reputation as a painter of photo realistic style murals.
+The central image of Sylvia is a remarkable likeness taken from a photograph which is over a century old.

 “The autocorrect was always Ketones” he told me when I asked just where his artist moniker came from.
-“Everytime I tried to write Jerome D in the user name bar, that’s what came up.”
-The 6000 element I learn is essentially the postcode of the small wheatbelt town in Western Australia where he’s from.
+“Everytime I tried to write Jerome D in the user name bar, that’s what came up”.
+The 6000 element I learn is essentially the postcode of the small wheatbelt town in Western Australia where he grew up.

 Jerome’s background is in theatre design and theatre set building.
 It provided an opening for him to start experimenting with murals as he would need to decorate the sets he was working on.
 That combined with experimenting with the world of graffiti led him to where he is today.
 “I think it all contributes to what you paint today” he told me.
 “I wouldn’t be as good as I am today or have as much passion for it if I didn’t start out in graffiti.”

 His first actual mural on the street though was in London.
 Prior to that any street work he was doing revolved around letters and characters.
 The piece on Brick Lane in 2012 featured the face of a little girl covering her hand with her mouth.
-It was a striking image given the location and even more impressive considering that this was the first of its type he’d ever painted.
+It was a striking image given the location.
+Even more impressive considering that this was the first of its type he’d ever painted.

 Six years on and we are sitting in the rain outside what it turns out is a fairly busy and noisy road.
-He’s finished for the day and trying to work against the clock in order to complete the mural prior to travelling back to Perth for a six week stint.
+He’s finished for the day and trying to work against the clock in order to complete the mural.
+This prior to travelling back to Perth for a six week visit.
 The weather hasn’t helped, London in March has presented some particularly challenging painting conditions.

-His process for a wall like this includes some initial research and then the collaging of various images together to come up with a composite for what the final mural might look like.
-We work through some of the ones he’s already created and discounted prior to settling on the design that we now see.
+His process for a wall like this includes some initial research and then the collaging of various images together.
+Eventually coming up with a composite for what the final mural might look like.
+We work through some of the ones he’s already created and discounted.
+This prior to settling on the design that we now see.
 As he paints he uses the image, now accessed via his mobile phone to keep him on track and to use as a reference point.

 The mural on the side of the pub is indeed in a key spot.
 Not widely known about outside of the East End of London, the suffragettes here ended up splitting from the wider movement due to differences of opinions in terms of how the campaign for suffrage should be fought.
 The first world war in particular made a difference.
 The East End more than most places felt the hardship that war conditions would bring, particularly for the working women left behind.
 The building next to the Lord Morpeth became known not only as a meeting place for suffragettes but as the location of a milk distribution centre and a cost price restaurant for the poor of the area.